 Ira Levin, conductor and pianist

-Ira Levin was the Principal Guest Conductor of the legendary Teatro Colon in Buenos Aires till 2016, there he gave his debut in 2011 with Lohengrin and returned in 2012 to conduct Enescu’s Oedipe.
-Since 2013 he conducts three operas, plus concerts, at the Colon every season.
-He previously served as Music Director and Artistic Director of the Teatro Municipal in Sao Paulo (2002-2005) and of the National Theater of Brazil, in Brasilia (2007-2010), bringing both international acclaim.
-He introduced several important works by Mahler, Janacek, Shostakovich, Sibelius, Busoni, Schoenberg, Schnittke, Corigliano and many others to Brazil.
+He was the Music Director and Artistic Director of the Teatro Municipal in Sao Paulo (2002-2005) and of the National Theater of Brazil in Brasilia (2007-2010), bringing both organizations international acclaim.
+He introduced important works by Mahler, Janacek, Shostakovich, Sibelius, Busoni, Reger, Enescu, Schoenberg, Schmitt, Schnittke, Jolivet, Corigliano and many others to Brazil.

 He was the Principal Guest Conductor of the legendary Teatro Colon in Buenos Aires from 2011-15, where he conducted 12 major opera productions, including the American premieres of Enescu’s Oedipe and Glanert’s Caligula, and many symphonic concerts.